garden-io/garden/core/test/e2e/README.md

 ## End to end Tests

-To run the end to end test suite (currently consisting only of the pre-release tests), use `npm run e2e-project` from within the `core` folder.
+To run the end to end test suite (currently consisting only of the pre-release tests), use `yarn run e2e-project` from within the `core` folder.
 This runs `core/bin/e2e-project.ts`.

 The script performs the following cleanup operations before running the tests: